SickChill/SickChill.Wiki/Synology.md

-The newest package is currently at https://github.com/SynoCommunity/spksrc/pull/4161
+The newest official package is currently at [Nyaran's PR to Synocommunity](https://github.com/SynoCommunity/spksrc/pull/4161)